 In a major victory for this police strategy in the war on drugs, the Supreme Court decided in Whren v.
 United States (1996) that any traffic violation was a legitimate reason to stop a driver, even if the purported violation (e.g. changing lanes without signaling) was clearly a pretext for the officer's desire to stop and search the vehicle for other reasons, such as a general suspicion.
 There was no requirement that speeding laws, for example, be equitably enforced; if all the drivers are speeding, it is constitutionally permissible, said the Justices, to pick out just the minority drivers and enforce the speeding laws selectively.
-Of course, once a car is stopped, officers are often able to conduct a "consent" search when drivers do not object to the officer's request to search the vehicle.
+Of course, once a car is stopped, officer's request to search the vehicle.
 The Whren decision opened the floodgates to pretextual stops.
 Thus, tens of thousands of black and brown drivers have routinely been stopped and searched in an effort to reduce drug use.
 As Provine (2007) has pointed out, drug use is no different across race, though drug arrests differ dramatically.